-Mike has tried cases to verdict in courts across Illinois.
+Mike has tried cases to verdict in courts and forums across the country.
 Highlights of his trial results include:

 - Served as trial counsel for a manufacturer in a multi-plaintiff action under the Fair Labor Standards Act.
 After Mike and his Ogletree colleagues obtained decertification of the 400+-member class, Mike and his trial team obtained a full defense verdict at trial on the remaining plaintiffs’ claims.

 - Served as court-appointed trial counsel for an incarcerated inmate alleging violation of his Constitutional rights.
 In that case, Mike won a directed verdict on his client’s claims at the close of the evidence.